kolkhis/lac/src/u9ws.md

     - What did you have to troubleshoot?
     - What documentation can you make to be able to do this faster next time?

-- Run scenario and play with K3s: <https://killercoda.com/k3s/scenario/intro>
+2. Run this scenario and play with K3s: <https://killercoda.com/k3s/scenario/intro>

+## Reflection Questions

 ---

-## Reflection Questions

 1. What questions do you still have about this week?

 2. How can you apply this now in your current role in IT?
 If you’re not in IT, how can you look to put something like this into your resume or portfolio?

----